JonathanFung13/JonathanFung13.github.io/README.md

 Prior to this program, I worked in the video game industry as a project manager and localization producer in the Bay Area and Vancouver, BC.
 These roles were fast-paced and required the highest quality of work to uphold major brands such as _Star Wars_ and _X-Men_.

+My undergraduate degree is a B.Sc. in Mechanical Engineering at the University of Alberta.
+I was accepted into their Co-op program and gained valuable work experience in the pulp & paper industry as well as with a power utility.

 ---